run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/initial-settings/user-panel/home-panel.md

 The home panel in the system main screen.
 In this panel, it's possible to add dashboards from a template or selecting manually.
 In this area, it's also available resources to create shortcuts (links), view reports and dashboards.
-It
+Contains relevant information.

 * Change Account Info
 * Create Shortcuts